EoghannIrving/mindloom/README.md

 ```
 Energy is scored 1-5 and mood accepts Sad, Meh, Okay, Calm, or Joyful.
 Every invocation appends a timestamped check-in to `data/energy_log.yaml`, so you can
-capture multiple entries per day while the planner and `/daily-tasks` always use the
+capture multiple entries per day while the planner and the home page always use the
 most recent one.
 Requesting a next-task suggestion via `/plan?mode=next_task`
 (the UI's Next task button) now records the mood and energy you supplied, so
 those recommendations become part of the logged history as well.